manaranjanp/awesome/_posts/2016-05-25-Admit-Classification.md

 title: "Predicting if a student will get admission or not"
 date: 2016-05-25 00:00:00
 description: "Building a classificaiton model using python sklearn library to predict student admission"
-main-class: 'dev'
+main-class: 'Data Science'
 color: '#637a91'
 tags:
-- "python", "sklearn", "data science", "classification"
+- python
+- sklearn
+- data science
+- classification
+categories: 'Data Science'
-introduction: ""Building a classificaiton model using python sklearn library to predict student admission"."
+introduction: "Building a classificaiton model using python sklearn library to predict student admission".
 ---

 # Predicting if a student will get admission or not